CSMCE | Earn Your Masters Degree

 In addition to offering the MAT degree to high school mathematics teachers, the department has an option for middle level or elementary mathematics teachers who want to have special strengths in mathematics.
 These teachers pursue the MAT degree with a specialization in the Teaching of Middle Level Mathematics.
 The department has created 7 courses specifically for middle level mathematics teachers and Statistics offers one course for middle level mathematics teachers.
 These courses, together with a strong selection of Teaching, Learning and Teacher Education courses can lead to a strong master's degree.

 The application process is the same as the MAT process for high school teachers.
 The one exception is that you will select the "Mathematics (MAT) - Teaching of Middle Level Mathematics" program.

 Please note that math courses ending in "P" (such as the three math courses in Primarily Math) cannot be applied toward a MAT degree from the Math Department as courses for a mathematics major.
 Such courses can apply toward a minor only.

 I am a certified science or elementary teacher and want to apply to the MEd program

 See TLTE's Masters Degree + Certification page for full details.
 If you are a science teacher who would like to earn a master's degree, but likely not pursue a doctorate, this is the ideal degree for you.
 The focus is on teaching practice - the teaching of science.
-The application process is a two-part procedure.
-Applicants must apply to the Office of Graduate Studies and to the Department of Teaching, Learning, and Teacher Education.
+There is now one application system, CollegeNET, which simultaneously allows you to apply to Graduate Studies and to the Department of Teaching, Learning, and Teacher Education.